janstrohschein/KOARCH/Use_Cases/VPS_Popcorn_Production/Kubernetes/readme.md

 Messages that do not comply to the specified schema raise an error and can´t be send.
 + The reporting module and the HMI can be configured via `./src/configurations/config.yml`.
 The reporting module specifies all the API endpoints it wants to use under `API_OUT`.
 The HMI module defines to read the configuration section of the reporting module in the `docker-compose.yml` and creates the necessary endpoints.
 This allows to dynamically collect and combine data from several modules in one API.
 -->
-# Experiment results
-The detailed results for the experiment can be [here](experiments/readme.md).